 Guide to Jasaan

-Jasaan is a 2nd-class municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
+Jasaan is a municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
 It consists of 15 barangays with the following names: Aplaya, Bobuntugan, Danao, Ignacio S. Cruz, Jampason, Kimaya, Corrales, Lower Jasaan (Ubos), Luz Banzon (Kiog-ang), Natubo, San Antonio, San Isidro, San Nicolas (Kilumba), Solana, and Barangay Upper Jasaan (Ibabaw).

 Guide to Villanueva